RotherOSS/doc-otobo-installation/content/installation/installation-rhel.rst

 OTOBO Installation on RHEL
 ==========================

-This chapter describes the installation and basic configuration of the central OTOBO framework on a Red Hat Enterprise Linux system.
+This chapter describes the installation and basic configuration of the central OTOBO framework on a Red Hat Enterprise Linux (RHEL) system.

 .. note::